Altierre

 Series A in 2002

-Integrated Materials, Inc. is a silicon science and technology company based in Sunnyvale, California, specializing in the manufacture of polysilicon furnaceware products for integrated circuit manufacturers.
-Founded in 1998, the company produces a range of products including boats, injectors, liners, pedestals, ring boats, and shelf boats, all designed for use in high-temperature processes and low-pressure chemical vapor deposition (LPCVD) operations.
-As of 2010, Integrated Materials operates as a subsidiary of Ferrotec (USA) Corporation.
+Integrated Materials, Inc. is a silicon science and technology company specializing in the manufacture of polysilicon furnaceware products, primarily for integrated circuit manufacturers.
+Founded in 1998 and headquartered in Sunnyvale, California, the company provides a range of essential products, including boats, injectors, liners, pedestals, ring boats, and shelf boats.
+These products are integral to high-temperature processes, low-pressure chemical vapor deposition (LPCVD) processes, and thermal operations critical to the semiconductor industry.
+As of July 2010, Integrated Materials, Inc. operates as a subsidiary of Ferrotec (USA) Corporation.

 Yubé provides first-of-its-kind, customer-facing software for comprehensive post-sales customer services automation, designed by experts in this domain.
 Yubé's offerings are uniquely customer-ready - the applications allow companies to realize immediate tactical benefits of cost savings and rapid ROI (Return on Investment) from the software and ultimately the strategic benefits of enhanced customer loyalty and revenue growth via superior customer services over the Web.
 The software allows companies to fully leverage the Web for enterprise-wide and cross-enterprise collaborative problem resolution and end-to-end self-services from anywhere at anytime.
 The solution is 100% Web-based, enabling rapid global deployment and standard browser access; and complete, with an end-to-end, employee and customer-facing solution to address all aspects of post-sales customer services.